-Firstly, we show the difference in the execution time and the memory footprint obtained by both simulators in the LI, HI, HO, HOmod, and HOmem models.
 Figure 10 depicts five contour maps.
-Each one represents the difference in execution time of xDEVS minus aDEVS.
+Each one represent the difference, in execution time, of xDEVS minus aDEVS.

-In the case of models with a lower complexity, like the LI model in Figure 10(a), the difference is small (2.5 s vs 2.1 s according to Table 3) and in favor of aDEVS.
-With respect to the HOmod and HOmem, the difference fundamentally varies from -10 s to 10 s, with more cases in favor of aDEVS.
+In the case of models with lower complexity, like the LI model in Figure 10(a), the difference is small (2.5 seconds vs 2.1 seconds according to Table 3) and in favor of aDEVS.
+With respect to HOmod and HOmem, the difference fundamentally varies from -10 seconds to 10 seconds, with more cases in favor of aDEVS.
 However, these two models remain indecisive since they show sparse maps.

-The analysis of Figure 10(b) and (c) is much clearer.
-As the model complexity is increased, the difference is higher, in favor of xDEVS (up to 700 s faster in the case of HO).
+The analysis of Figures 10(b) and 10(c) is much clearer.
+As the model complexity is increased, the difference is higher, in favor of xDEVS (up to 700 seconds faster in the case of HO).

-We now compare both the simulator in the HOmod and the HOmem DEVStone model. aDEVS and xDEVS were the only two simulators that were able to simulate a significant number of HOmod models.
+We now compare both simulator in the HOmod and HOmem DEVStone model. aDEVS and xDEVS were the only two simulators that were able to simulate a significant number of HOmod models.

-Figure 11 depicts both the execution time and the memory footprint reached by aDEVS and xDEVS in the HOmod and HOmem models.
-In both cases, contour maps are practically Yes/No maps, where, after a given width and depth both of the simulators immediately reach the limit in the execution time and memory footprint.
-These "saturation" values in the HOmod are reached "sooner" (in terms of w and d) than the corresponding values in the HOmem model.
-We prove here that the HOmem offers the same results compared to the HOmod with a more straightforward mathematical formulation, after a comparison of Equations (28) to (31) against Equations (18) to (27).
+Figure 11 depicts both the execution time and memory footprint reached by aDEVS and xDEVS in HOmod and HOmem models.
+In both cases, contour maps are practically Yes/No maps, where, after a given width and depth both simulators immediately reach the limit in execution time and memory footprint.
+These "saturation" values in HOmod are reached "sooner" (in terms of w and d) than the corresponding values in the HOmem model.
+We prove here that HOmem offers the same results than HOmod with a more straightforward mathematical formulation, after a comparison of equations (28)-(31) against equations (18)-(27).